-Just like Quentin Tarantino with From Dusk Till Dawn – Whedon’s influence and sense of fun is all over Cabin in the Woods.
-His ability as a writer to work in those knowing nods and winks to the audience, while at the same time, attempting things that just haven’t been seen before, makes the film tick on multiple levels.
+Just like Tarantino co-piloted From Dusk Till Dawn, Whedon’s influence and sense of fun is all over The Cabin in the Woods.
+His skill as a writer to supply those nods and winks to the audience, while simultaneously attempting things that seem original makes the film tick on multiple levels.

 Part credit must go to Drew Goddard for his handling of a lively film that teases the idea of convention and gets the most from a good humoured cast, whose roles, particularly the twenty-something cabin dwellers, mirror the typecasting of the material the writing is so lovingly tipping its cap to.

 The last thirty-minutes had my jaw on the floor, hitting me where I wasn’t expecting.
 As the plot breezes forward, it does the polar-opposite of your average hack n’ slasher, in as much its ideas multiply and mutate until we’re grinning at the audacity of the execution.